-- 1. Awards do not have to be given each year.
-The committee chair may request re-nomination of an individual to allow for more appropriate age, timing, or membership status in AAFS. - 2.
+- Awards do not have to be given each year and it is acceptable to hold over a nomination to allow for more appropriate age, timing, or membership status in AAFS. - 2.
 The awards not only acknowledge the most deserving in the profession but also encourage people to maintain their membership status. - 3.
 The individual who is selected should fit the spirit of the award.
 A review of past recipients will help determine whether the candidate is well matched to the specific award to which he or she has been nominated. - 4.
-The Awards and Scholarship Committee may exercise some discretion in sorting nominees into more appropriate categories and time frames for award giving.
-This may be necessary to ensure fairness to qualified individuals and adhere to the spirit and career timing appropriate for each award - Former Academy-level officers of the Toxicology Section can provide important insight to the Awards and Scholarship Committee.
+The Awards and Scholarship Committee may exercise some discretion

+- in sorting nominees into more appropriate categories and time frames for award giving.
+This may be necessary to ensure fairness to qualified individuals and adhere to the spirit and career timing appropriate for each award. - Former Academy-level officers of the Toxicology Section can provide important insight to the Awards and Scholarship Committee.
 Their involvement in the solicitation of nominations and consideration of specific issues relating to the award selection process is encouraged.